QuickBooks Live Bookkeeping

 The Impact

-15-minute drop in average call times from clearer UI terms, boosting efficiency, bookkeeper availability, and customer satisfaction.
+• 15-minute drop in average call times from clearer UI terms, which boosted efficiency.

-Significant improvement in cleanup service delivery as faster document submission streamlined workflows and reduced delays.
+• 20% increase in delivering Cleanup within 30 days as faster document submission streamlined workflows and reduced delays.